The J.P. Morgan Federal Reserve Theory

 According to The Washington Post, "the plot supposedly involved ensuring the ship had the wrong signal flares.
 In a sci-fi-horror twist, believers also claim the Titanic’s decks could be electromagnetically sealed to trap passengers." ("Fact-checking QAnon conspiracy theories: Did J.P.
 Morgan sink the Titanic?"
 August 4, 2018 by Erick Trickey Link to article)

 “Some of the ‘facts’ offered up in the retellings of this tale are absolutely hysterical to read, at least to anyone familiar with the historical facts,” wrote maritime historian J. Kent Layton in his 2016 book “Conspiracies at Sea: Titanic and Lusitania.”
-He adds that it's almost unimaginable that Morgan could've gotten all three of his major rivals to take the fateful trip.
+He adds that it's almost unimaginable that Morgan could have gotten all three of his major rivals to take the fateful trip.
 "Surely there had to be easier ways to carry out the plan?"

 Even more pointedly, how could Morgan ensure that Astor, Guggenheim and Straus all definitely died in the disaster?
 As survival depended very much on which side of Titanic you departed: Second officer Lightoller on the port side refused any men (and even stewardesses) entry as he interpreted his order as "women and children ONLY".
 However on the starboard side First officer Murdoch interpreted it as "women and children FIRST" so some wealthy and influential men such as Sir Cosmo Duff-Gordon escaped in lifeboat no.1, Karl Behr, American tennis star and banker in lifeboat no.5 and Bruce Ismay in collapsible C, all launched from the starboard side.